teiram/calypso-cyc1000-board/README.md

 Enjoy ;)

 # Errata, issues
+## Version 0.3
+- Fixed Q2 footprint and updated values for C16 and C17.
+This version is so far untested, but since Q2 issue was fixed manually without need ro reroute the board again, there are good chances it's safe to use.

 ## Version 0.2
 - Q2 footprint is wrong.
 The schematic shows a BC547 but a SMD BC847 was intended.
 Unfortunately the pinout doesn´t match.
 So in case you want to use the composite video output you need to adjust it accordingly.
 A BC847 can be installed by rotating it 90º counterclockwise, what makes soldering a bit trickier but it can be done.
 - The board supports RP2040 clones known as YD-2040 by VCC-GND studio.
 An official RP2040 won´t work completely due to: